jamesliudotcc/vue-graphq-talk-backend/README.md

 Anybody can run `query { hello }` but a only a logged in user can run `query { secret }`.
 A user is logged in if a valid "authorization" header is passed in the HTTP headers.
 Use the JWT in the token field.

 An invalid token (incorecty copied, made up, expired, whatever) will result in an error.
-It is up to the front end to
+It is up to the front end to retry with no auth token.